Nina-FEU20/file-visualizer/README.md

 The mission was to build a UI to visualise a file tree that would work off an array of string paths.
 This application is only frontend and is not connected to any database, therefore the files list is hardcoded.

+The Project is built with React and Tailwind CSS.

 ### The Functionality

 Execpt for viewing the files, you can also: